FidgetYou/CIS322/src/README.txt

 I'm sorry,  I ran out of time and was unable to do the last two steps.
 There is no Report Screen or asset_report.html.
+EDIT: I don't know when that last line was from.
+I believe I have completed all of the steps now.